During last winter’s war, I spend so much time in my Manticore stealth bombers that my pod goo was starting to smell like ass. It was bad.

 And I should note, in that situation above, dual dampeners are VERY effective in any of the setups.
 In a situation where you warp in right on top of a lone frigate or are cloaked near one who is immobile, and in circumstances where you are doing advantageous ambushes like that, dual dampeners are almost a necessity for you to get your killer alpha off in relative safety before he warps off or pops you.
 But I consider this an extremely rare circumstance and most likely one you would know about before leaving the station.
 These are general setups meant for a variety of possible encounters.

-One Response to “Stealth Bomber Fittings And Philosophies”
+6 Responses to “Stealth Bomber Fittings And Philosophies”

 1. Anjayl says: